yeemey/BDATA200-Intro-Data-Studies/resources/data_sources.md

 - [NBER Public Use Data Archive](https://www.nber.org/research/data?page=1&perPage=50)
 > The NBER Public Use Data Archive is an eclectic mix of public-use economic,
-> demographic, and enterprise data ...
+> demographic, and enterprise data...

 ## Bureau of Transportation
 - [US Bureau of Transportation Statistics](https://www.bts.gov/browse-statistical-products-and-data)